AhmedAbdulrahman/dotfiles/README.md

 ### Local Settings

-My `dotfiles` config can be easily extended to suit additional local requirements by using the following files:
+My `dotfiles` config can be easily extended to suit additional local requirements by using `*.local` files which will be created using `installer` script

 #### `~/.zshrc.local`

-You can add or overwrite any existing aliases, settings, `PATH`, ... etc for `zsh` by adding `~/.zshrc.local` file to your `$HOME` dir, and it will be automatically sourced after all the other `zsh`.
+You can add or overwrite any existing aliases, settings, `PATH`, ... etc for `zsh` using `~/.zshrc.local` file located in your `$HOME` dir, and it will be automatically sourced after all the other `zsh`.
+Then you can add your own configs ;)

 ```bash
 #!/usr/bin/env zsh